srsudar/bootstrap-baked/README.md

 navbar and footer are DRYed out using the [grunt-bake] (https://github.com/MathiasPaumgarten/grunt-bake) templating engine.

-The default tasks that ship with `yo webapp` are configured to play nice with grunt-bake.
+The default tasks that ship with `yo webapp` have been reconfigured to play nice with grunt-bake.
 I've also changed the default `nav-pills` style navbar that ships with `yo webapp` to instead use a responsive navbar that resizes and changes to a dropdown on small screens.
+A couple small bugs with yo webapp 1.1.2 have also been fixed.

 You can use this project as a starting point for you own sites, as well as an example of how to use grunt-bake with the webapp tasks.

 ### On a Desktop:
 <p align="center">